nidhirana20/docker-ml-app/README.md

 scikit-learn

 ### Create a simple ML Application
 ## Create a script train_model.py to train a simple machine learning model and save it.
-Here, we've used the Iris dataset and a decision tree classifier using the following code.
+Here, we've used the Iris dataset and a decision tree classifier using the following code:
     from sklearn.datasets import load_iris
-from sklearn.tree import DecisionTreeClassifier import pickle
+    from sklearn.tree import DecisionTreeClassifier
+    import pickle

     # Load the Iris dataset
     iris = load_iris()
     X, y = iris.data, iris.target

     # Train a decision tree classifier
     clf = DecisionTreeClassifier()
     clf.fit(X, y)

     # Save the model to a file
     with open('model.pkl', 'wb') as f:
     pickle.dump(clf, f)

-###Run the train_model.py script to generate model.pkl:
+## Run the train_model.py script to generate model.pkl:
 python train_model.py

 ## Create a new file 'app.py'